quantified-uncertainty/simple-squiggle/README.md

 ## Roadmap

 I consider this repository to be feature complete.
-As such, I may tinker with the wrapper to make it a bit less hacky, but I don't really intend to add further functionality.
+As such, I may tinker with the wrapper code to make it a bit less hacky, but I don't really intend to add further functionality.

+- [ ] Make wrapper code less hacky
+- [ ] Display final lognormal as a 90% confidence interval as well

 ## License